Tendonitis treatment

 Physiotherapy and Rehabilitation for Tendonitis (Tendinitis) in London, at Home or at the Practice

 We offer treatment at your home in London, so you don’t have to travel when you are in pain, especially for conditions such as Achilles tendonitis, which can make it difficult to walk.
-However, we also offer treatment at two Light Centre practices in London, Light Centre Monument EC3 between London Bridge and Bank stations and Light Centre Belgravia SW1 in Westminster near Victoria station, as well as at our physiotherapy practice in Clapham SW4 between Clapham South and Clapham Common stations.
+However, we also offer treatment at the Light Centre practices in London, Light Centre Monument between London Bridge and Bank stations EC3, Light Centre Belgravia in Westminster near Victoria station SW1 and Light Centre Clapham SW4 in Clapham Common, as well as at our physiotherapy practice in Clapham South SW4, near Battersea.

 Physiotherapy treatment in London to help with Tendonitis (Tendinitis): Deep transverse friction massage